Ask Slashdot: What Are Your Greatest Successes and Weaknesses With Wine (Software)? - Slashdot

 You could NOT do the tests on anything else.
 So I had a Dell Ubuntu Laptop that Ran I think it was Hardy Heron, that had a Wine Isolated Prefix that ran IE6 jus

 WINE has always lived in the Bizarro Universe.
-(Score:2)
+(Score:3)

 WINE has always lived in the Bizarro Universe.